 If your visa application is rejected, most of the courses will send back the fees you paid.
 Just take care to send back to the course the documents they require.
 This includes the original letter confirming the course registration, the original letter of visa refusal and your bank details.
 However, the registration fee is not reimbursable.

-Working in Germany With a Language Course Visa
+Can I Work in Germany With a Language Course Visa?

 Please note that a Language Course Visa will permit you to travel throughout the whole Schengen territory, as Germany is a member state.

 What Should I Do if the Course Lasts Less than Three Months?

 If the course lasts less than three months, then you may have to apply for a short-stay visa to Germany.
 On the other hand, if the course is set to last more than that, then you will probably need to apply for a Germany Long-Stay Language Course Visa.